Advice from author and jury member, Brian Maracle:

 Need inspiration?
 Read the work of previous winners to get ideas, or talk to people in your community about your local history.

-If you’re between the ages of 9-13, your submission should be no longer than 1,000 words.
+If you’re between the ages of 6 and 9 or 10 and 13, your submission should be no longer than 1,000 words.
 If you’re between the ages of 14-18, your submission should be no longer than 1,400 words.
 Between the ages of 19-29?
 Stick to below 2,000 words.
-As Aboriginal Arts & Stories is an educational program for young Canadians, we ask that you refrain from including inappropriate or profane language or content in your writing.
+As Indigenous Arts & Stories is an educational program for young Canadians, we ask that you refrain from including inappropriate or profane language or content in your writing.

 2 Carlton Street, East Mezzanine Toronto, ON M5B 1J3